 - You must purchase certain items of furnishings, fixtures, and equipment.
 The amount of furnishings, fixtures, and equipment will depend to some extent on the size of your building.

 - The total costs of the furnishings, fixtures, and equipment will also depend on the vendors’ pricing, circumstances at your location, your distance from vendors, shipping charges, reimbursement of costs to technicians for lodging, meals, and travel expenses and similar variables, including point-of-sale equipment, ancillary small computer hardware and software items, small wares related to kitchen equipment, and the sign and awning package, all of which you must purchase or lease.

 11. Insurance: $8,000 to $20,000

-- You must carry insurance.
+- You must carry insurance for the types of coverages and in the amounts that Del Taco specifies in the Franchise Agreement and the Manuals.
 The amount listed above represents Del Taco’s best estimate of the premiums required for liability, casualty, and worker’s compensation insurance during a restaurant’s first year of operation.

 - You must have coverage for comprehensive general liability insurance in the amount of $2,000,000.

 12. Initial Training: $15,000 to $25,000